+THIS IS TO CERTIFY THAT..... of...... has with effect from this day been granted the right to be Caymanian for all purposes of the above Law.

+Dated this...... day of......
+20......

-CERTIFICATE OF THE RIGHT TO BE CATMANIAN THIS IS TO CERTIFY THAT of Dated this, 20, 20 Chairman of the Caymanian Status and Permanent Residency Board /Governor.
+Chairman of the Caymanian Status and Permanent Residency Board /Governor.

 (1) A copy of the certificate shall be sent by the Secretary to the Chief Statistician and to the Chief Immigration Officer and the name of the grantee shall be published in the Gazette.
 The Secretary shall also retain a copy in the grantee's record.

 (2) Until the certificate is forfeited or revoked under this Law, the certificate shall be prima facie evidence that the grantee is a Caymanian.

 (3) In the event of the grantee's certificate becoming lost or destroyed, it shall be lawful for the Secretary to issue a duplicate thereof on payment by the grantee of the prescribed fee.

-Publication in consolidated and revised form authorised by the Governor in Cabinet this 16th day of June, 2009.
-Carmena Watler Clerk of Cabinet
+Publication in consolidated and revised form authorised by the Governor in Cabinet this 19th day of October, 2010.

+Kim Bullings Clerk of Cabinet

-(Price \$ 18.40)
+(Price \$ 19.20)